KCCA extends the Shoreline Conditions Statement—Flood Outlook for the Lake Erie Shoreline

 This notice is intended to update the public and local municipalities on the status of the Lake Erie shoreline within the Kettle Creek Conservation Authority.

-Lake Erie water levels have continued to slowly decline over the month of October.
-However, data collected in Port Stanley indicate that the current water level is still 69cm higher than average.
-This measurement does not account for any increase in water level due to storm surge or wind driven waves.
+Lake Erie water levels have continued to slowly decline over the month of July.
+Data collected in Port Stanley indicate that the current water level is 69cm higher than average and 10cm lower than the record high recorded at this time last year.
+This measurement does not account for any increase in water level due to storm surge or wind-driven waves.
 Currently, the static (calm) water level in Lake Erie is fluctuating with rain events.

 Public Relations Supervisor